AndnixSH/APKToolGUI/README.md

 Anything else, [create a new issue](https://github.com/AndnixSH/APKToolGUI/issues)

 # FAQ
-##### Q: Can it be ported to other OS like Linux?
+##### Can it be ported to macOS or Linux?
-A: Notthing is impossible, but it's not easy as long as Microsoft not supporting WinForm for other platforms, making .NET Core useless, unlike Java FX that supports other platforms since decades.
-If you know, feel free to open an issue.
-Until then, use [WineHQ](https://www.winehq.org/) or similar to run exe
+Microsoft has not made it easy to port, and .NET Core remains impractical for this purpose.
+While I could use Avalonia UI as an alternative, I currently don’t have the time to port the entire project.
+Pull requests are welcome!

-##### Q: How to update Apktool?
+In the meantime, you can use [WineHQ](https://www.winehq.org/) or similar tools to run the .exe file.

-A: Download [Apktool.jar](https://github.com/iBotPeaches/Apktool/releases) and replace it on Resources folder
+##### How to update Apktool?

-##### Q: How to update Baksmali/Smali?
+Download [Apktool.jar](https://github.com/iBotPeaches/Apktool/releases) and replace it on Resources folder

-A: Download [Baksmali.jar/Smali.jar](https://bitbucket.org/JesusFreke/smali/downloads/) and replace it on Resources folder
+##### How to update Baksmali/Smali?

-##### Q: How to reset?
+Download [Baksmali.jar/Smali.jar](https://bitbucket.org/JesusFreke/smali/downloads/) and replace it on Resources folder

-A: Simply delete the config.xml file from the directory of the executeable
+##### How to reset?

-##### Q: Can you make an automatic APK injecting tool?
+Simply delete the config.xml file from the directory of the executeable

-A: No, I'm not interested.
+##### Can you help me with modding APKs in general?

-##### Q: Can you implement to convert APK to AAB?
+No, I do not provide support for APK modding.

-A: No, apktool is about recompiling, not converting to other formats.
-AAB is only used for distributing an application to Play Store, so it is not directly installable.
-If you really want to convert APK to ABB, try APK2AAB tool https://github.com/sensei-z/APK2AAB
+##### Can you make an automatic APK injecting tool?

-##### Q: I don't like split APK.
-Where can I get single APK instead?
+No, I'm not interested.

-A: Download from [Apkcombo's APK downloader](https://apkcombo.com/downloader/), or [Apkpure](https://apkpure.com/) (Choose APK instead XAPK)
+##### Can you implement APK to AAB conversion?

-##### Q: Can you help me with modding APK in general?
+No, APKTool is designed for decompiling and recompiling APKs, not for converting between formats.
+AAB (Android App Bundle) is used exclusively for distributing apps on the Google Play Store and is not directly installable on devices.

-A: Sorry, I don't offer support with it.
+If you need to convert an APK to AAB, you can try using a tool like [APK2AAB](https://github.com/sensei-z/APK2AAB)

-##### Q: Can you implement features to protect/pack/obfuscate APK?
+##### Can you implement features to protect, pack, or obfuscate APKs?
-A: No, APK protection is beyond the scope of this tool
+No, APK protection is beyond the scope of this tool.

-##### Q: Can you implement features to deobfuscate/unpack APK or bypass anti-cheat/security?
+##### Can you implement features to deobfuscate, unpack APKs, or bypass anti-cheat/security?
-A: No, they are also beyond the scope of this tool.
-I don't condone bypassing such protections
+No, these features are also beyond the scope of this tool.
+I do not support or condone bypassing such protections.

 # Development
 This project is written in C#